Jellyfish042/uncheatable_eval/README.md

 2 options for preparing your dataset:

 - Use the datasets provided in the `data` directory.
-- Run `simple_bbc_crawler.ipynb` to fetch the latest BBC news dataset, or run `download_arxiv.ipynb` to get the latest arXiv papers.
+- Run `simple_bbc_crawler.ipynb` to fetch the latest BBC news dataset, or run `download_arxiv.ipynb` to get the latest arXiv papers, or run `github_crawler.py` to get the latest GitHub repos.
 Adjust the target time period to your needs.
 These scripts will automatically build the dataset in JSON format.

 ## Step 2: Prepare the Model